 We rated the practice and all of the population groups as good for providing responsive services.

-Responding to and meeting people's needs

-The practice organised and delivered services to meet patients' needs.
+Responding to and meeting people's needs The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.

 - The practice understood the needs of its population and tailored services in response to those needs. - Patients could email the practice with any queries. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - The practice provided effective care coordination for patients who were more vulnerable or who had complex needs.
-They supported them to access services both within and outside the practice. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services. - The practice provided dispensary services for people who needed additional support with their medicines, for example a delivery service, weekly or monthly blister packs and large print labels.

-Older people:

-- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - Patients aged over 75 were offered 15 minute appointments with a GP as standard. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
-The GP and advanced nurse practitioner also accommodated home visits for those who had difficulties getting to the practice. - There was a medicines delivery service for housebound patients.
+They supported them to access services both within and outside the practice. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services. - The practice provided dispensary services for people who needed additional support with their medicines, for example a delivery service, weekly or monthly blister packs and large print labels. - All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - Patients aged over 75 were offered longer appointments with a GP as required. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
+The GPs and practice community nurse also accommodated home visits for those who had difficulties getting to the practice. - There was a medicines delivery service for housebound patients provided by the PPG. - Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.

-People with long-term conditions:

-• Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
 The practice had reviewed the way that these reviews were carried out and enabled multiple conditions to be reviewed at one appointment.
-Consultation times were flexible to meet each patient's specific needs.

-• The practice held regular meetings with the local integrated neighbourhood team to discuss and manage the needs of patients with complex medical issues.

-Families, children and young people:

-- We found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances.
-Records we looked at confirmed this. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary. - The practice used the surgery bee logo on stickers to give to children visiting the practice.
-There were colouring sheets available with crayons and the practice used a large notice board to display children's pictures.
-The practice compassion champion would facilitate this with consent.
-Children were offered the chance to complete colourful feedback forms tailored to their age about their visit to the practice.
-We saw that this resulted in high levels of satisfaction in children attending the practice and that there were no suggestions for improvement on the forms. - Staff had reviewed the health information displayed in the waiting room to ensure that it was suitable for viewing by children and did not appear to be too alarming.
+Consultation times were flexible to meet each patient's specific needs. - The practice held regular meetings with the local integrated teams to discuss and manage the needs of patients with complex medical issues. - We found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances.
+Records we looked at confirmed this. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary. - The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+For example, extended opening hours which originally had been funded by monies obtained through the Prime Ministers challenge fund.
+The work has continues to provide good access for patients and joint working across the practices to improve patient care. - Telephone GP consultations were available which supported patients who were unable to attend the practice during normal working hours.
+The practice also trailed and now offered - The practice offered NHS health checks to patients aged between 40 and 74 years of age. - The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice. - Staff interviewed had a good understanding of how to support patients with mental health needs and those patients living with dementia. - The practice proactively identified those patients who were showing signs of dementia and referred them to secondary care when appropriate.

-Working age people (including those recently retired and students):

-- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
-For example, extended opening hours. - Telephone GP consultations were available which supported patients who were unable to attend the practice during normal working hours. - The practice offered NHS health checks to patients aged between 40 and 74 years of age. - Staff used "it's time" cards to send to young people who were aged 24 and a half to alert them that they would shortly be invited for a cervical smear at the practice.